jacksoncougar/Nightshade/README.md

 continuing the work without some effort it is easier in my experience to switch into 'break mode'.

+### SYNOPSIS ###

+	pomo [COMMANDS] [TASK]

+### DESCRIPTION ###

+	Starts a pomodoro timer for the given TASK.

+	-t, --time=TIME
+		sets the work timer to the given time; e.g., '--time=20m' will set the timer for 20 minutes.

+	-b, --break=TIME
+		sets the break timer to the given time; e.g., '--break=4m' will set the break timer for 4 minutes.

+	-r, --repeat=REPETITIONS
+		sets the number of repetitions of pomodoro timers for the given task; e.g., 'repeat=4' will run the work timer 4 times, with 3 break timers interspersed.

+### EXAMPLE ###

 ![Example of normal work][work]
 ![Example of break notification][notify_break]
 ![Example of break][break]